-Turbocharge your NAS enclosure with these great SSDs
+Best SSD for home NAS 2022

 The IronWolf 510 isn't a 2.5-inch storage SSD.
 Instead, it's an NVMe M.2 drive that you can slot into your NAS for caching.
 With sequential writes of up to 600MB/s and reads that go up to an incredible 3,000MB/s, the IronWolf 510 is the ideal drive for caching.
 With an endurance rating of 435TBW (terabytes written) for the 240GB version, the drive will last over a decade with ease.

 Samsung's 970 Evo Plus is also an NVMe SSD, and as such, it can be used for caching within your NAS.
-The SSD features Samsung's innovative V-NAND tech, has sequential reads that go up to 3,500MB/s and writes of up to 3,200MB/s, and an endurance rating of 150TBW (terabytes written) for the 240GB version.
+The SSD features Samsung's innovative V-NAND tech, has sequential reads that go up to 3,500MB/s and writes of up to 3,200MB/s, and an endurance rating of 600TBW (terabytes written) for the 1TB version.

 It's easy to find the best SSD for your home NAS